Maine’s Comprehensive Eating Disorder Treatment Program

 Who We Are

 NEED is led by our Medical Director and board certified psychiatrist, Patrice Lockhart, MD, and our Program Director and licensed clinical psychologist, Laura Sproch, PhD, who have decades of combined experience in the treatment and research of eating disorders.
 Our multidisciplinary team also includes registered nurses and nursing assistants, licensed social workers, and registered dietitians.

 What We Do

-Together we provide individual, family, group, and nutritional therapies, as well as close medical monitoring and care.
+The NEED team provides individual, family, group and nutritional therapies as well as close medical monitoring and care.
 Our program is dedicated to utilizing evidence-based treatments (i.e., therapy that scientific research has shown to be most effective for a particular health problem).
-We apply cognitive-behavioral and family-based treatment models, adapted for higher levels of care, to support our patients’ safety, which is our highest treatment priority.
+We apply cognitive-behavioral and family-based treatment models adapted for higher levels of care.
+These modalities support our patients’ safety, which is our highest treatment priority.
 Safety and treatment goals include eliminating eating disorder behaviors, repairing thinking processes, maintaining physical safety, and strengthening relationships.
 Involvement of a patient’s identified family is paramount to our treatment and to reaching individualized treatment goals.

 Who We Treat